justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Generative-AI.md

 ### Azure AI Foundry Capabilities and Demonstration

 The portal provides hubs and projects.
 Projects live in hubs.
-Access toe Azure AI services, Speech, Language, Vision, and Found Content Safety are available.
+Access to Azure AI services, Speech, Language, Vision, and Found Content Safety are available.